Reducing emissions to increase health

-By the end of fiscal year 2019 the University of Georgia reduced its gross greenhouse gas emissions by 20% from the FY2010 baseline, reaching the goal laid out in Strategic Direction VII of the UGA 2020 Strategic Plan.
+UGA reduced its gross greenhouse gas emissions by 20% between 2010 and 2020, reaching the 2020 Strategic Plan goal.
 The UGA Office of Sustainability and the Georgia Initiative for Climate & Society, with input from students, faculty, staff and community members, developed a UGA Campus Sustainability Plan to document greenhouse gas emissions and provide a roadmap with goals and strategies to increase resiliency and significantly reduce the University’s emissions over time.

 Georgia Power owns and operates one megawatt of their solar resource on UGA property along South Milledge Avenue through a research partnership with the university.
-The energy it generates feeds directly to the grid, while UGA retains the renewable energy credits (RECs).
-The array generated 1,667,450 kWh in 2019, offsetting about 0.5% of UGA’s consumption of electricity from the grid.
+The energy it generates feeds directly to the grid, while UGA retains the solar renewable energy credits (SRECs).
+The array generates over 1,600 MWh per year, offsetting about 0.5% of UGA’s consumption of electricity from the grid.

-Prior to 2013 the solid waste UGA sent to the Athens-Clarke County landfill was counted as a source of emissions; in FY2012 this amounted to 5% of UGA’s gross emissions.
-After that point the county installed methane capture and electricity generation, so using a standard method from Clean Air, Cool Planet (in turn based on EPA figures) the related emissions from solid waste disposal are counted as a small offset of 164 tonnes of CO2e.
-Estimates of food scraps diverted from the landfill and composted at the UGA Bioconversion Center yield an offset of 1,072 tonnes of CO2e.
+In FY2012 landfill waste amounted to 5% of UGA’s gross emissions.
+After that point the county installed landfill gas capture and electricity generation, so using a standard method from Clean Air, Cool Planet the related emissions from solid waste disposal count as a small offset.
+Food scraps diverted from the landfill and composted at the UGA Bioconversion Center also yield a small offset.